FMIA Week 10: Rams Manage Win After Fire-Filled Week of ‘Horror’

 “Sophie Luoto and Kristen Lee!”
 McVay tossed each a ball.

 “Bruce Warwick and Kate Kost!”
 McVay tossed Warwick a ball.
-Kost, in Colorado advancing the Rams’ trip to practice there this week, in advance of their game in Mexico City next week, will get hers this week.
+(Kost, in Colorado preparing the Rams’ trip to practice there this week, in advance of their game in Mexico City next week, will get hers this week.)

 All four work in football administration and operations for the Rams.
-When approximately 90 players and staffers of the Rams were evacuated from their homes because of the California wildfires that came within three miles of their workplace in Thousand Oaks, northwest of Los Angeles, Luoto and the crew found lodging for them (sometimes two or three lodgings, because hotel after hotel in the area got evacuated too), reunited families, found a Saturday practice facility, and kept the train moving.
+When approximately 90 Rams players and staffers were evacuated from their California homes because of the wildfires that came within three miles of their workplace in Thousand Oaks (northwest of Los Angeles), Luoto and the crew found lodging for them (sometimes two or three lodgings, because hotel after hotel in the area got evacuated too), reunited families, found a Saturday practice facility, and kept the train moving.
 In the end, no one cares about your problems in the NFL.
 The ref was going to flip the coin at 1:20 Sunday afternoon, and the Seahawks were going to be ready, and you’d better be too.

-“Somehow, we got ready,” Rams tackle and leader Andrew Whitworth said from his car Sunday evening.
+“Somehow, we got ready,” Rams tackle and leader Andrew Whitworth said Sunday evening.
 “Pretty amazing, to be able to win a football game in circumstances like this.”

 The Lead: Rams